midonet/midonet/docs/neutron_translation.md

 only port).
 On the external network to which this router port's peer belongs, add an ARP entry for floating IP, and add the router port's MAC to the network's ARP table.

+The reverse ICMP data DNAT rule is necessary so that if there is an ICMP error response to a packet which has been modified by DNAT, it will be possible to match the error to the sent packet at the sending host.

 ASSUMPTION: The floating IP's IP address does not change.